-- the circumstances of the proposed contract are covered by legislative exemptions (whether under the Public Contracts Regulations 2006, EU Directives or English law); or - it is in the Council's overall interest; or - there are other circumstances which are genuinely exceptional.
+- the circumstances of the proposed contract are covered by legislative exemptions; or - it is in the Council's overall interest; or - there are other circumstances which are genuinely exceptional.

 A departmental record of the decision approving a waiver and the reasons for it must be kept in accordance with CSO 18.2 or CSO 18.3.
-The provisions contained in this paragraph cannot be considered if the Public Contracts Regulations 2006 (EU Procedure) applies.

 table 3.1.

+Appropriate Person

-Appropriate Person Estimated Contract Value
+Estimated Contract Value

-Client Executive Director Less than £20,000 The appropriate Cabinet Member(s) acting on advice from the Client Director. £20,000 or more but less than £100,000 The appropriate Cabinet Member(s) and the Leader of the Council £100,000 or more.
+Client Executive Director The appropriate Cabinet Member(s) acting on advice from the Client Director.
+Less than £25,000 £25,000 or more but less than £100,000 The appropriate Cabinet Member(s) and the Leader of the Council

-- 3.2 All waivers and exemptions for contracts with an estimated value of £20,000 and more, and the reasons for them, must be detailed in a report either to the Cabinet or the appropriate Cabinet Member(s).
+- All waivers and exemptions for contracts with an estimated value of £25,000 and more, and the reasons for them, must be detailed in the award report either to the appropriate Cabinet Member(s) or the Cabinet.
 The report must contain the comments of appropriate Chief Officer, the Executive Director of Finance & Corporate Governance, the Director for Procurement & I.T.
-Strategy, and the Bi-borough Director of Law. - 3.3 Where a prior approval has not been obtained in accordance with CSO 3.1 the reason for non-compliance must be contained in the tender acceptance report. - 3.4 Each Chief Officer shall take immediate action in the event of breach of these CSOs by reporting this breach to the Executive Director of Finance and Corporate Governance.
-It will be the responsibility of the Executive Director of Finance and Corporate Governance to determine the nature of the breach and if it is deemed to be serious (e.g. involving a Key Decision) to refer the matter to the Bi-borough Director of Audit for investigation with view to identifying the steps to be taken to avoid a reoccurrence.
+Strategy, and the Director of Law. - 3.3 Where a prior approval has not been obtained in accordance with CSO 3.1 the reason for non-compliance must be contained in the tender acceptance report. - 3.4 Each Chief Officer shall take immediate action in the event of breach of these CSOs by reporting this breach to the Executive Director of Finance and Corporate Governance.
+It will be the responsibility of the Executive Director of Finance and Corporate Governance to determine the nature of the breach and if it is deemed to be serious (e.g. involving a Key Decision) to refer the matter to the Director of Audit for investigation with view to identifying the steps to be taken to avoid a reoccurrence.